The Importance of Cruciferous Vegetables

 First, many act as antioxidants binding up free radicals like Reactive Oxygen Species (ROS) which can cause DNA damage.

-So, these powerful chemicals work directly to inhibit the cancer from growing AND help the liver to get rid of the chemicals that can cause cancer in the first place.
+So, these powerful chemicals work directly to inhibit cancers from growing AND help the liver to get rid of the chemicals that can cause cancer and hormone imbalance in the first place.

 Thiocyanates act as antioxidants.
 They have specifically been shown to have protective effects against peroxide and perchlorates (found in bleach), decreasing inflammation after exposure to exogenous or endogenous causes.

 One study found benefit for decreasing lung inflammation in cystic fibrosis patients.
 Thiocyanates seem to have the ability to inhibit an enzyme that is part of an inflammatory pathway.
 This inflammation then causes increased mucus production which decreases oxygen flow and creates an environment that allows bacterial growth.